-We believe that a system can be called ‘end to end encrypted’ if it fulfils the following 6 criteria as much as practically possible (Tresorit disclaimer: it’s pretty much impossible to apply all of these criteria at once in a business setting, but all 6 can and should be taken into account).
+We believe that a system can be called ‘end-to-end encrypted’ if it fulfills the following 6 criteria as much as practically possible (Tresorit disclaimer: it’s pretty much impossible to apply all of these criteria at once in a business setting, but all 6 can and should be taken into account).

-3. Key generation & management criteria.
-Same approach, but applied to the management and generation of keys this time around.
+- Key generation & management criteria.
+The same approach but applied to the management and generation of keys this time around.
 If a third party (even a trusted one) has access to these even temporarily, then your system is not end-to-end encrypted!

-4. Key back-up criteria.
-The parties private keys need to be backed up in a format that no one else has access to.
+- Key backup criteria.
+The parties’ private keys need to be backed up in a format that no one else has access to.
 Pretty straightforward.

-5. Binary authenticity criteria.
-The parties need to ensure that the software they are using is infection free, backdoor free and purchased from the original trusted vendor.
+- Binary authenticity criteria.
+The parties need to ensure that the software they are using is infection-free, backdoor-free, and purchased from the original trusted vendor.

 How can we execute E2EE?

-One of the most popular ways to execute E2EE involves with an application server in the middle.
-This is a set up popularized by both messaging apps such as WhatsApp and VoIP systems.
+One of the most popular ways to execute E2EE involves an application server in the middle.
+This is a setup popularized by both messaging apps such as WhatsApp and VoIP systems.